squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tacn:: intro {+ @intro_pat}

-    Introduce the top-most variables and assumptions of the goal as specified by the given introduction patterns.
+    Introduce the top-most assumptions and universally quantified variables of the conclusion as specified by the given introduction patterns.

 .. tacn:: clear {* @hypothesis_id}